 Sidley Austin LLP is recognized as one of the top performers in the market; it comes with notable credentials in all aspects of appellate procedure, including multiple oral arguments presented before to the US Supreme Court.
 Key appellate specialists include former Acting Attorney General Peter Keisler, former Assistant to the Solicitor General Carter Phillips in Chicago, and Michael Levy in New York.

 Simpson Thacher & Bartlett LLP’s team in New York places an emphasis on handling the appellate stage of class actions, commercial, and securities litigation; this strength manifested itself in its recent victories in federal courts of appeal as well as state supreme courts.
 Paul Curnin and Jonathan Youngwood share leadership of the global litigation department, where Joseph McLaughlin is also a noteworthy figure.

 Paul Curnin; Jonathan Youngwood

 Pacific Alternative Asset Management Co. / Prisma Capital Partners

-- Representing Pacific Alternative Asset Management Co. and Prisma Capital Partners and their former CEOs in high-profile litigation at the Kentucky Supreme Court relating to the Kentucky public pension crisis.
+- Acted for Pacific Alternative Asset Management Co. and Prisma Capital Partners in the dismissal of Kentucky Retirement Systems derivative litigation brought before the Kentucky Supreme Court.

 Sullivan & Cromwell LLP